mohit-idd-bhu/corporate_studs/README.md

 # Project Title

-An Interactive Dashboard made for visualization of network protocols.
+An Interactive Dashboard was made for the visualization of network protocols.

 ## Description

-The project was made for a 24 hr hackathon at Cisco, Bengaluru.
-This project helps in visualization of Cisco Trust Sec software, which is used in displaying network protocols and control.
+The project was made for a 24-hour hackathon at Cisco, Bengaluru.
+This project helps visualize Cisco Trust Sec software, which displays network protocols and control.
-It is a next app based upon express server.
-It uses MongoDB Atlas as its databse.
+It is the next app based on the express server.
+It uses MongoDB Atlas as its database.

 ## Getting Started